temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 For years, text-to-speech solutions have supported the assistive community by transforming words on the page into accessible engagement.
 However, until recently, robotic voices and unnatural rhythms made TTS unappealing for casual listeners.
 If you didn't need TTS, you probably wouldn't have used TTS.

-Now, companies like [OpenAI](https://openai.com/api/) revolutionized speech synthesis.
+Now, companies like [OpenAI](https://openai.com/api/) have revolutionized speech synthesis.
 They created voices that sound like humans and not androids and released affordable APIs.
 Using these large language models (LLMs), you can enjoy warm, nuanced narration.
 So, wouldn't it be great to use this kind of tech to transform any text into an audiobook?